 A collective effort is required to ensure our County Borough attracts investment and remains an attractive place where people want to live and are proud of.
-Attracting and retaining population is the result of getting other things right.
+Retaining our population and attracting new residents to the County Borough is important for the long-term sustainability of the area and is the result of getting other things right.

-We recognise the importance of providing quality, accessible public services and, in this regard, we are striving for continuous improvement with our partners4.
+We recognise the importance of providing quality, accessible public services and, in this regard, we are striving for continuous improvement with the help of our partners.

-Over the plan period we must maximise the opportunities presented by the 'City Deal' within the context of the Cardiff Capital Region.
-In particular, our transport connections will be improved by the 'South Wales Metro', the dualling of the A465 and development of 'Active Travel' routes.
+Over the plan period we aim to maximise the opportunities presented by the 'City Deal' within the context of the Cardiff Capital Region.
+In particular, our transport connections will be improved by the 'South Wales Metro', the dualling of the A465 and development of our 'Active Travel' routes.
+The Plan aims to ensure the sustainable population growth of the County Borough and focuses on regeneration opportunities at the 'Hoover Strategic Regeneration Area' and at other locations within the main settlement of Merthyr Tydfil.
+The growth needs of our other valley settlements are also provided for to support the growth and vitality of these communities.

-All of this requires a focus on delivery, building upon the 'award winning' improvements made over recent years.
+All of this requires a focus on delivery, building upon the award winning improvements made to the County Borough over recent years.